-The commission has undertaken further inquiries to re-examine the impact of the Kemerovo plant expansion.
-This included examining publically available information and making further inquiries with the GOR and the plant owner, SBU AZOT.
+In its reinvestigation, the commission undertook further inquiries to re-examine the impact of the Kemerovo plant expansion.
+This included examining publically available information and making further inquiries with the GOR and the plant owner, SBU Azot.

-The commission's examination of publically available information focused on an examination of SBU AZOT's websites, including the Russian language version.
-This examination identified that the subject additional capacity had been developed primarily to support fertiliser production and that the facility would increase the output of ammonium nitrate production by 20%.168 and the ability of the plant to switch between differing grades.
+The commission's examination of publically available information focused on an examination of SBU Azot's websites, including the Russian language version.
+This examination identified that the subject additional capacity had been developed to support nitric acid production and that the facility would increase the output of ammonium nitrate production by 20%.207 Assessment of further industry commentary suggests that this additional production capacity relates to the production of nitrogen fertiliser supporting SBU Azot's expansion of their mineral fertiliser business.^{208,209}

+The commission sent the GOR and SBU Azot questionnaires seeking further information in relation to the expansion of the plant.
+The questionnaires sought information in relation to the types of ammonium nitrate produced, the size of the increase in production capacity and the ability of the plant to switch between differing grades.
 SBU Azot did not respond to the questionnaire.
 The GOR provided a response.
-The GOR advised that the referenced facilities aimed to increase 'commercial ammonium nitrate' that is fully used by consumers in the Kemerovo regions and in the production of urea ammonia mixture.169
+The GOR advised that the referenced facilities aimed to increase 'commercial ammonium nitrate' that is fully used by consumers in the Kemerovo regions and in the production of urea ammonia mixture.210

-The commission sent the GOR and SBU Azot questionnaires seeking further information in relation to the expansion of the plant.
-The questionnaires sought information in relation to the types of ammonium nitrate produced, the size of the increase in production capacity